Books and Peer Reviewed Journal Article

 Encyclopedic Book Chapter

 Runyan, Anne Sisson, Anwar Mhajne, Crystal Whetstone, and Rina Verma Williams.
 “Feminisms in Comparative Perspective” in Nancy Naples, ed.
 Companion to Feminist Studies.
-New York: Wiley Blackwell, forthcoming 2019.
+New York: Wiley Blackwell, 2020.

 Mhajne, Anwar.
 Review of Sylvester, Christine.
 War as Experience: Contributions from International Relations and Feminist Analysis in International Feminist Journal of Politics 17, no. 1 (2015): 187-189.